Skip to content

 You must use PTO when taking time off from work for any reason, and PTO can be taken in increments as low as one hour.

 All PTO requests are subject to your supervisor’s approval as well as team or department staffing needs.
-We understand that unscheduled absences occasionally happen; however, when possible, PTO should be scheduled in advance.
+We understand that unscheduled absences occasionally happen.
+However, when possible, PTO should be scheduled with advance notice.
 If the frequency of unscheduled absences becomes excessive, corrective actions will be taken, up to and including termination.

 You must use your PTO hours according to your normal workday.
 For example, if you work an eight-hour day and need to take off a full day, you must request eight hours of PTO.
 PTO is paid at your regular pay rate and is not subject to overtime.